pomponchik/subi/README.md

 - **stderr** - a string containing the entire buffered stderr of the command being run.
 - **returncode** - an integer indicating the return code of the subprocess. `0` means that the process was completed successfully, the other options usually indicate something bad.
 - **killed_by_token** - a boolean flag indicating whether the subprocess was killed due to [token](https://cantok.readthedocs.io/en/latest/the_pattern/) cancellation.

+## Command parsing

+Each command you use to call suby is passed to a special system call.
+Which one exactly depends on the operating system you are using.
+But regardless of the specific operating system, this system call usually accepts not one whole line of input, but a list of substrings.

+Under the hood, suby divides any command you give it into small segments.

+You can use strings or [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) objects as positional arguments for `suby`.

 ## Output